getlogbook/logbook/docs/quickstart.rst

   or the linux notification daemon.
 * :class:`logbook.notifiers.BoxcarHandler` for logging to `boxcar`_.
 * :class:`logbook.more.TwitterHandler` for logging to twitter.
+* :class:`logbook.more.ExternalApplicationHandler` for logging to an
+  external application such as the OS X ``say`` command.
 * :class:`logbook.ticketing.TicketingHandler` for creating tickets from
   log records in a database or other data store.